p-laranjinha/userscripts/Toggle Youtube Styles/README.md

 - Removes comments from the videos;
 - Removes related videos on the side of currently playing videos;
 - Removes shorts from home and subscriptions page;
-- Removes community posts from home and subscriptions page.
+- Removes community posts from home and subscriptions page;
+- Removes the "Shorts remixing this video" from video descriptions.

 ---